Exploration Geochemistry InitiativeBritish Columbia, Northwest Territories, Chile

 Predicting Magmatic Fertility & Detecting Hydrothermal Alteration of Porphyry Copper Systems with Porphyry Indicator Minerals (PIMS)Global

-MDRU’s successful porphyry indicator mineral (PIMS) research has established the viability of some minerals as exploration tools to contribute to the discovery of porphyry copper systems.
-A consortium of interested industry collaborators looking to gain a competitive exploration advantage is now being assembled.
+MDRU’s successful porphyry indicator mineral (PIMS) research has established the viability of certain resistate minerals to inform exploration decision-making for the discovery of porphyry copper systems.
+Our research recognizes opportunities of these minerals to contribute information about both the potential (fertility) or an intrusion to generate a porphyry copper system, and to record interactions with mineralizing porphyry fluids.
+A research consortium of interested industry collaborators looking to gain a competitive exploration advantage is now being assembled.

 BRIMM CO2 Sequestration of Mine Tailings

 Ultramafic mine waste has an inherent but untapped capacity to permanently trap the greenhouse gas carbon dioxide (CO2) thus affording environmental and regulatory benefits through greenhouse gas offsets or trading credits.
 This project is exploring how to accelerate direct capture of CO2 from the atmosphere and documenting how to incorporate carbon sequestration activities into mine operations from planning to comminution to tailings storage.